 Wesley Housing

-Wesley Housing supports some 3,300 low-income residents by creating affordable housing communities that foster personal development and self-sufficiency.
+Wesley Housing supports more than 4,700 low-income residents living in its affordable housing communities with personal development opportunities that foster self-sufficiency.

 What a donation can do:

-❱❱ $200 provides a month of food assistance for a senior.
+❱❱ $200 provides one month of healthy groceries for an older adult.

-Volunteer opportunities: Translators fluent in Spanish, Amharic, Farsi, Korean and other languages ensure all residents have equal access to resources.
-Volunteers also facilitate the Holiday Help drive (sorting, wrapping and delivering gifts), assist with youth after-school and summer camp programs, tutor children, serve as aides in adult education programs, and provide event and marketing photography.
+Volunteer opportunities: Graduate students pursuing a master’s degree in social work may serve as interns to gain experience while earning college credit.
+Translators fluent in Spanish, Amharic, Farsi, Korean and other languages are always needed to ensure all residents have equal access to resources.
+Volunteers, including students under age 18, are also invited to help facilitate a Holiday Help drive (sorting, wrapping and delivering gifts), assist with youth afterschool and summer camp programs, serve as aides in adult education programs, and provide event and marketing photography.

 YMCA Arlington